 A customer-centric focus in a time of rapidly changing consumer behavior

-To keep up with these changes and so many others, organizations are tying digital strategy into commercial strategy.
+To keep up with changing consumer behaviors amid a quickly developing digital landscape, organizations are tying digital strategy into commercial strategy.
 They’re also calling on digital marketers and innovation experts to support analytics-based segmentation, predictive marketing, streamlined customer processes, customer service, and self-service tools.
 And by incorporating technologies like AI and machine learning, pharma companies are able to increase efficiency and data-driven decision making in R&D and marketing and sales.

 The market is also booming for wearable devices like blood pressure, blood sugar, and ECG monitors, wellness trackers, and biosensors—supporting a connected health model of care in which services and interventions are designed around a patient’s needs.
 The rapid adoption of digital health technology continues to break down silos in patient care and foster greater transparency.